World Athletics Relays

 The Tommy Robinson National Stadium in Nassau, Bahamas hosted the first three editions of the competition.

 The World Athletics Relays, known as the IAAF World Relays until 2019, is an international biennial track and field sporting event held by World Athletics where teams from around the world compete in relay races, some of which are not part of the standard Olympic programme.
 The first three editions were set to take place in Nassau, Bahamas at the Thomas Robinson Stadium in 2014, 2015 and 2017.
 Originally intended as an annual event, it was later decided to happen every odd year, in the same year as the World Athletics Championships for which it serves as a qualification stage.

 The competition format for the first edition included the 4 × 100 metres relay, the 4 × 200 metres relay, the 4 × 400 metres relay, the 4 × 800 metres relay and the 4 × 1500 metres relay.
 The first edition had a $1.4 million prize fund.

 From the second edition, the 4 × 1500 metres relay was replaced by the distance medley relay.
 However, this was short-lived and was itself replaced by a mixed-gender 4 × 400 metres relay for the third edition.
 In 2019, the 2 × 2 × 400 m relay and the shuttle hurdles relay were added to the mixed-gender category.
 Starting from the 2024 edition, all the non-Olympic events were removed from the programme and only the mens and women's 4 × 100 and 4 × 400 metres remained, alongside the mixed 4 × 400 metres relay.
 In the 2025 edition, a mixed 4 × 100 metres was added to the programme, bringing the total to 6 events.

-The latest World Athletics Relays were held in Guangzhou, China at the Guangdong Olympic Stadium on 10 and 11 May 2025.